 This plants grows in clumps that most often start from seed.
 Each plant can produce thousands of tiny seed that can remain dormant until conditions are suitable for germination.
-Germination occurs in late spring as soil temperatures warm to 70 degrees.
+Like other warm season grass plants, germination occurs in late spring as soil temperatures warm to 70 degrees.

 The photo above shows a single plant with upright growing stems.
 While the center of the plant grows upright, the outer stems often grow horizontally before bending upright.
 Where the horizontal stems touch the ground, any node can root and start another plant.
 In summer the entire plant will be green with stalks of finger like seed heads.

 Mowing can also help spread this invasive perennial grass.
-The seeds discharged by the mower can start new plant where ever their is enough sunlight and warmth.
+The seeds discharged by the mower can start new plants where ever there is enough sunlight and warmth.
 In this way, the weed can spread quickly beyond its original starting point.
 Bagging the grass can help, but is not a cure.

 "Tenacity Herbicide" Kills Nimblewill, but Not Your Grass